ThreadCloud SOPs

 Forgetting to save before printing

-The print preview reads from saved data.
-If you enter quantities but don’t click Save Received first, the print preview will show old data (or zero labels).
+The print link reads from confirmed data.
+If you enter quantities but don’t click Confirm Receiving first, you’ll see old data (or no tags).

 Receiving a re-order against the original order